-Located near 15th and 15th in SLC, One 0 Eight is right across from the Emigration Harmon’s Market, and offers wood fired pizzas, Italian dishes to die for, and house pastas only your Grandma can make.
+Located near 15th and 15th in SLC, Emigration Cafe is right across from the Emigration Harmon’s Market, and offers wood-fired pizzas, Italian dishes to die for, and house pastas only your Grandma can make.
 With plenty of drinks to choose from deserts such as dark chocolate pot de creme, you can’t go wrong here.
-Head here on a hot day so you dog gets to hang out in the shade on this patio.
+Head here on a hot day so your dog gets to hang out in the shade on this patio.

 Park Cafe is my absolute favorite breakfast place in SLC.
 The homemade biscuits and gravy and French toast melt in your mouth, and the bacon is always crispy.
 Check their daily specials too – its something different and unique every time I’ve eaten here.
 The best part is the patio is fully covered, so no worries about your dog being too hot.
 They even offer water bowls for the pups.
 After eating take a walk right across the street at Liberty Park!

 The Point After is a premier sports bar in Murray, offering viewing of all the sporting events happening.
 Sandwiches and burgers are king here, as well as beer.
 Need a sports break?
 Head here with your dog and catch the games.